 - Assessment platforms so that you can test important skills and knowledge for the position.

-Here are some of the best tools for interviewing candidates remotely:
+Here are some of the best tools for online interview:

 Tips on How to Effectively do an online interviewAlthough you might think an online interview will be the same as an in-person one, there are a few differences you should be aware of.
 These sorts of interviews tend to be quicker and be quite odd if you’re not used to being on camera.
 Here are some tips on how to have a more effective remote interview with candidates:

 PrepareJust like a regular in-person interview, you’ll want to prepare before the video chat.
 Have an objective so that it’s as efficient as possible.
 Think about what you want or need from the candidate and plan your questions before so that you can smoothly transition the interview when needed.
 The average video interview can range between 10 to 30 minutes, so have enough questions planed out before.

 Work Out LogisticsBefore the interview, send out a reminder email with the call details, what platform you’ll be using and who will call who.
 But it’ll look more professional if you call them first.

 Prepare Your EnvironmentYou’ll want to conduct a remote interview in a quiet place where you won’t be disturbed.
 Go to a quiet room that won’t have too much clutter or disturbances in the background.
 Ask the candidate to do the same so that the interview can run as smoothly as possible.

 Make the Candidate ComfortableVideo interviews can be weird and it’s a lot harder to pick up on body language.
 Make the candidates more comfortable by starting the interview with small-talk and ease-in questions.
 Have any of the trickier questions later in the interview, when the candidate has time to warm up and feel more at ease.